 “In fact, the financing company may not be a company at all, but instead, a self-organizing, mission-based community of people (who may not have met at all in person), also known as a decentralized autonomous organization (DAO).”Opportunities in the metaverse

-The paper outlines they hype verses reality of the metaverse.
-They acknowledge that Technology, Commercial Infastructure, Privacy & Identity, Workforce of the Future, and Regulation all have work to do to form a true metaverse.
+The paper outlines the hype versus reality of the metaverse.
+They acknowledge that technology, commercial infrastructure, privacy and identity, the workforce of the future, and regulation all have work to do to form a true metaverse.

-JPMorgan believes their “approach to payments and financial infrastructure will allow that interoperability to grow.”
+JPMorgan believes its “approach to payments and financial infrastructure will allow that interoperability to grow.”